 Today, there are more than 1,000 possible TLDs to choose from.
 But still, after all these years, .com is the most desirable TLD for businesses.
 In this post, we’re going to walk you through searching for, choosing, buying, and registering a domain name along with all the things to consider throughout the process.
 As always, we’re here to help, so if you have any questions or need assistance choosing a domain name, please reach out.

-Things to Consider While Searching for and Choosing a Domain Name
+Things to Consider When Choosing a Domain Name

 There are quite a few resources available to search for available domain names, such as name.com, networksolutions.com, and godaddy.com, among others.
 You can search any domain with any TLD and see what the cost would be.
 Sometimes, if a domain shows up as unavailable in a search, you can reach out to the owner directly to negotiate a price.